yorkcshub/Coding-Session/Sorting-Problems-hints.md

 - Thinking about the strategy that Dezider should use.
 - Imagine a indexed array.
 What is the position of each number in sorted array from (1 -> n)?
 - What do we need to count here?

-### Are you listening?
-- Remind how to find the safe distance so that one circle doesn't touch the other?
-- How to maximize safe area?